cosmos/cosmos-sdk/docs/interfaces/query-lifecycle.md

 ### Parameters and Route Creation

-The next step is to parse the command or request, extract the arguments, create a `queryRoute`, and encode everything.
+The first step is to parse the command or request, extract the arguments, create a `queryRoute`, and encode everything.

-In this case, `Query` contains an [address](../core/accounts-fees.md) `delegatorAddress` as its only argument.
+**Arguments:** In this case, `Query` contains an [address](../core/accounts-fees.md) `delegatorAddress` as its only argument.
 However, the request can only contain `[]byte`s, as it will be relayed to a consensus engine node that has no inherent knowledge of the application types.
 Thus, the `CLIContext` `codec` is used to marshal the address as the type [`QueryDelegatorParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L30-L38).
 All query arguments (e.g. the [`staking`](https://github.com/cosmos/cosmos-sdk/blob/master/docs/spec/staking) module also has [`QueryValidatorParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L45-L53) and [`QueryBondsParams`](https://github.com/cosmos/cosmos-sdk/blob/master/x/staking/types/querier.go#L59-L69)) have their own types that the application `codec` understands how to encode and decode.
 The module [`querier`](.//building-modules/querier.md) declares these types and the application registers the `codec`s.

-A `route` is also created for `Query` so that the application will understand which module to route the query to.
+**Route:** A `route` is also created for `Query` so that the application will understand which module to route the query to.
 [Baseapp](../core/baseapp.md#query-routing) will understand this query to be a `custom` query in the module `staking` with the type `QueryDelegatorDelegations`.
 Thus, the route will be `"custom/staking/delegatorDelegations"`.

 ### ABCI Query

-The `CLIContext`'s main `Query` function takes the `route`, which is now called `path`, and arguments, now called `key`.
+The `CLIContext`'s main `Query` function takes the `route` and arguments.
 It first retrieves the RPC Client (called the [**node**](../core/node.md)) configured by the user to relay this query to, and creates the `ABCIQueryOptions` (parameters formatted for the ABCI call).
 The node is then used to make the ABCI call, `ABCIQueryWithOptions()`.

 ## Tendermint and ABCI

-With a call to `ABCIQueryWithOptions()`, `Query` arrives at the consensus engine portion of its lifecycle.
-Nodes running the consensus engine (e.g. Tendermint Core) make ABCI calls to interact with the application.
-At this point, `Query` exists as an ABCI `RequestQuery` and the [ABCI Client](https://github.com/tendermint/tendermint/blob/master/abci/client/client.go#L16-L50) calls the ABCI method [`Query()`](https://tendermint.com/docs/spec/abci/abci.html#query) on the application.
+With a call to `ABCIQueryWithOptions()`, `Query` is received by a full-node which will then process the request.
+Note that, while the RPC is made to the consensus engine (e.g. Tendermint Core) of a full-node, queries are not part of consensus and will not be broadcasted to the rest of the network, as they do not require anything the network needs to agree upon.

 Read more about ABCI Clients and Tendermint RPC in the Tendermint documentation [here](https://tendermint.com/rpc).

 ## Application Query Handling

-[Baseapp](../core/baseapp.md) implements the ABCI [`Query()`](../core/baseapp.md#query) function and handles four different types of queries: `app`, `store`, `p2p`, and `custom`.
+[baseapp](../core/baseapp.md) implements the ABCI [`Query()`](../core/baseapp.md#query) function and handles four different types of queries: `app`, `store`, `p2p`, and `custom`.
 The `queryRoute` is parsed such that the first string must be one of the four options, then the rest of the path is parsed within the subroutines handling each type of query.
 The first three types (`app`, `store`, `p2p`) are purely application-level and thus directly handled by Baseapp or the stores, but the `custom` query type requires Baseapp to route the query to a module's [querier](../building-modules/querier.md).

 Since `Query` is a custom query type from the `staking` module, Baseapp first parses the path, then uses the `QueryRouter` to retrieve the corresponding querier.
 The querier is responsible for recognizing this query, retrieving the appropriate values from the application's stores, and returning a response.
+Read more about queriers [here](../building-modules/querier.md).

 ## Response